robertdmunn/courier/README.md

 Lets see how to get a basic app up and running.

-1. Install StealJS:
+1. Install CourierJS:

   With [Bower](http://bower.io/)

-  > bower install steal#0.1.1 -S
+  > bower install courier#0.1.1 -S

-2. Create `stealconfig.js`:
+2. Create `courierconfig.js`:

-  Add a `stealconfig.js` file directly within your "root" folder.
+  Add a `courierconfig.js` file directly within your "root" folder.
 Your "root" folder should contain all your static scripts and resources.

-  By default, steal will assume `stealconfig.js` is a sibling of `bower_components`:
+  By default, courier will assume `courierconfig.js` is a sibling of `bower_components`:

       ROOT/
         bower.json
         bower_components
-        stealconfig.js
+        courierconfig.js

-  `stealconfig.js` will be loaded by every page in your project.
+  `courierconfig.js` will be loaded by every page in your project.
 It is used to configure the location to modules and other behavior.

 3. Add `main` module: